 What about track and equipment failure?
 SCADA and remote monitoring systems can cover this critical function for smooth railway operation to help those railroads that have implemented PTC, as well as those who are in process of updates.

 The fact that many railroads have already successfully implemented PTC may sound like it's time for rail companies to brush the dust off each other's shoulders and bask in a job well done, but it's not quite over yet.

-Class II and III railroads not subject to the original mandate will need to update their systems, if they haven’t already, to run as tenants on a Class I line.
+Class II and III railroads not subject to the original mandate will need to update their systems, if they haven't already, to run as tenants on a Class I rail network.